Where to Elope in Upstate South Carolina

 Oconee County alone has over 150 named waterfalls.

-Station Cove Falls (pictured above): This is one of my favorite waterfalls.
+Station Cove Falls (pictured right): This is one of my favorite waterfalls.
 It’s an easy trail with plenty of scenery along the way.
 It’s in Oconee County, close to some other cool natural scenery, like Oconee Station and Stumphouse Tunnel.
 This couple chose Station Cove because they had about 10 family members they wanted to join them and they wanted a trail that wasn’t very difficult.

 Rock Quarry Garden: It’s easy to drive right past Rock Quarry Garden without realizing it’s there.
 It’s in downtown Greenville, below two streets.
 It has a small waterfall at one end of the garden.